sola-studio/.github/profile/README.md

 Useful when frontend work needs to keep moving, but opening a full-time role is not the right next step.

+### Accessibility Review

+A structured review of selected pages and flows against WCAG 2.2 AA, with prioritised findings, remediation candidates, and practical next steps.

+Relevant for products preparing for accessibility improvement, remediation planning, or EAA-related review.

+### Accessibility Remediation Support

+Frontend implementation support for selected accessibility issues, screens, flows, or components, based on an Accessibility Review, existing audit report, internal issue list, automated check results, or known accessibility issues.

+Useful when accessibility issues have already been identified and the team needs practical implementation support within an agreed scope.

 ### Japan Bridge

 Japan-facing UX and messaging review for EU/UK teams preparing or improving a Japanese page, offer, product flow, or enquiry path.

 Useful when Japanese copy looks fluent, but the team needs to understand whether the page, offer, trust signals, information order, and decision flow are likely to make sense to Japanese users.

-### Accessibility Readiness Review

-A structured review of selected pages and flows against WCAG 2.2 AA, with prioritised issues and practical next steps.

-Relevant for products preparing for accessibility improvement, remediation planning, or EAA-related review.

 ### UI/UX Improvement Review